 Energy companies can choose what energy-saving measures they want to install, how much funding they provide and the installer that does the work.

-To qualify for ECO funding at the moment you must own your home - or have the permission of your landlord.
+To qualify for ECO funding you must either own your home or have the permission of your landlord to do the work.
+Your home must also require energy efficiency upgrades - this is decided by a retrofit assessment.

-Different companies provide different amounts of support and will fund different energy efficient improvements, so it's quite complicated to work out if you can get ECO funding.
+Different companies provide different amounts of support and will fund different energy efficient improvements, so it's quite complicated to work out what you have access to.
+You're more likely to qualify if you get eligible benefits (see the full list on energy regulator Ofgem's website) and you meet the criteria set by your local authority (it can refer you for support).

+But you'll still need to check with your energy provider for their exact criteria.
 Depending on where you live, there are different ways to check your eligibility:

-Can the Great British Insulation Scheme help me?
+The Great British Insulation Scheme

 You can be a homeowner, landlord or tenant (renting privately or from a housing association).
 If you're a tenant you'll need permission from your landlord to install insulation.